scottish-government-design-system/designsystem.gov.scot/components/radio-buttons/index.md

 ## Website analytics

-Radio buttons can be tracked through the original page path, a data attribute showing the question type, and value selected, for example <code>data-form="radio-feedback-yes"</code>
+Radio buttons can be tracked through the original page path and a data attribute showing the question type and value selected.

+The data attribute is added automatically by the [Design System's "tracking" script](/get-started/tracking/#radio-buttons).